Arizona Chamber of Commerce and Industry

 The Arizona Chamber of Commerce and Industry is an Arizona based chamber of commerce.
 Since 1974, the Arizona Chamber of Commerce and Industry has been promoting statewide business advocacy at the Arizona Capitol and with the Arizona congressional delegation.
 Its membership employs 250,000 Arizonans from all sectors of the Arizona economy.
 The Board of Directors of the Arizona Chamber of Commerce and Industry is composed of more than 120 business executives, representing industries across Arizona.
-The Arizona Chamber is governed by the board of directors and its 32 Executive Committee members, including nine board officers.
-Following the departure of President & CEO Glenn Hammer, Garrick Taylor served as the Interim President & CEO until Danny Seiden began his tenure in early Summer 2021.
+The Arizona Chamber is governed by 9 board member directors and 32 Executive Committee members.
+Following the departure of President & CEO Glenn Hammer, Garrick Taylor served as the Interim President & CEO until Danny Seiden began his tenure in early Summer of 2021.

 Arizona Manufacturers Council

 In 2007, the Arizona Chamber of Commerce and Industry merged with the Arizona Association of Industries to create a new entity called the Arizona Manufacturers Council (AMC).
 The AMC deals with policy issues that impact manufacturers of all sizes statewide, including the environment, energy, education/workforce development, human resources, and intellectual property.
 The AMC also hosts events of special interest to the manufacturing industry.
 The Arizona Manufacturers Council is the official state affiliate of the National Association of Manufacturers.

 The Arizona Manufacturers Council Chair serves as an Officer and as part of the executive committee for the Chamber.
 The 2021 Chair of the Arizona Manufacturers Council is Mark Gaspers from The Boeing Company.